 Sever's disease occurs mainly in active children aged 8 to 15 years old and results in pain at the back of the heel.

-The main symptom of sever's disease is pain and tenderness at the back of the heel when walking and running.
-Tenderness will be felt at the back of the heel, especially if you press in or give it a squeeze from the sides.
-There may possibly be a lump at the back of the heel/heels although this might be minimal.
-Other symptoms include tight calf muscles resulting in reduced ankle range of motion.
+The main symptom of sever's disease is pain and tenderness at the back of the heel which is made worse with physical activity.
+Tenderness will be felt especially if you press in or give the back of the heel a squeeze from the sides.
+There may be a lump over the painful area.
+Another sign is tight calf muscles resulting with reduced range of motion at the ankle.
 Pain may go away after a period of rest from sporting activities only to return when the young person goes back to training.

 The aim of treatment is to reduce the pain and inflammation when gently stretch the muscles.
 There is likely to be no magic instant cure and the young athlete may have to be patient while they grow.